Monday, October 17, 2005

 file using it's ActiveX methods on IE and it's LiveConnect methods on

 Firefox.
-We use Flash's SharedObject's callbacks to detect
+We use Flash's SharedObject

 when the request storage dialog is on the screen, and pass these back to